 Quick Tips for Making the Best Meringue Dessert

 - Use a clean and dry bowl, whisk, and tools.

 - Don’t allow any yolk into the egg whites.

 - Don’t bother trying to make meringue when the weather is humid or rainy.
 The eggs simply won’t whip up as light and airy.

 - Try using superfine or powdered sugar, just make sure your sugar is thoroughly dissolved.

-- Don’t over-beat the eggs or it could collapse and won’t recover.
+- Don’t over-beat the eggs or they could collapse and won’t recover.
 It’s so sad when this happens because your only choice is to start over again and lose all the time you spent making the first batch.

 - Seal the edges of the pie crust with meringue by spreading it over the crust all the way around.
 This will prevent the meringue from shrinking up after it is done baking.